sergio78180/centreon/doc/en/installation/from_sources.rst

   $ wget http://packages.sw.be/rpmforge-release/rpmforge-release-0.5.1-1.el5.rf.x86_64.rpm
   $ wget http://dag.wieers.com/rpm/packages/RPM-GPG-KEY.dag.txt

-Use your favourite text editor and delete the first line of the RPM-GPG-KEY.dag.txt file.
+Use your favorite text editor and delete the first line of the RPM-GPG-KEY.dag.txt file.
 The first line should contain:

  ::